TL;DR: Customer Care as a Litmus Test for Innovation and Agile Change

 - Thus, change is generally not serving their personal agendas.

-- And this is particularly true for agile change, given the risk of failure.
+- And this is particularly true for the agile change, given the risk of failure.
 “Agile” is a perceived as a loss of control, threatening their career goals.

 - Zappos and holacracy is actually the horror scenario for any middle manager: Being made obsolete by a self-organizing team.
 (Read tip: Here's what happened to Zappos' HR boss when the company got rid of managers and her job became obsolete.